btgehr01/Sports_Saftey/README.txt

 Open Visual Studio Code, Click File, Open Folder, select the project's base folder (sports_saftey)

-Open a terminal within VSCode by clicking Terminal, New terminal
+Open a terminal within VSCode by clicking Terminal, New terminal (I prefer using git bash)

-run "npm install" to install all dependencies, if this fails, delete the node_modules folder and run "npm install"
+run "npm install" to install all project dependencies located within the package.json file, if this fails, delete the node_modules folder and run "npm install" again

 The Project can be hosted locally on http://localhost:3000/